open/close all folders

 "Wolfie is just a hater.
 We're definitely friends.
 He just... doesn't appreciate my panache.
 That's okay, true friends like each other for who they are!"

-The 5th-placer of Total Drama Tokyo, known for his affinity for cheesy puns, his delusional "friendship" with Wolfgang, his volatile relationship with Casey, his belief that he's half-penguin, and his generally bizarre antics.
+The 5th-placer of Total Drama Tokyo, known for his affinity for cheesy puns, his delusional "friendship" with Wolfgang, his volatile relationship with Casey, his belief that he's half-penguin, and his otherwise bizarre antics.

 - Acrofatic: Sometimes played straight, sometimes subverted.
 He gets tired very quickly in a running challenge and can barely swim, but is also shown to be pretty agile.